 Managing Successful Programs, last updated in 2011, is a best practice method for program management that enables organizations to coordinate, direct, implement, and manage a portfolio of projects that deliver a desired outcome.

 In order to achieve long-term, organization-wide strategic goals, it is necessary to break the large and the long-term into smaller, more manageable chunks.
 One way of doing this is to break the goals into groups "programs", which are then broken down further into smaller chunks "projects".
 Project Management is the process by which this is done.
 Managing Successful Programs (MSP) is the best practice for management of these programs.

-What does MSP do?
+What Can MSP Deliver?

-- The definition of responsibilities and lines of communication in, around and between those projects
+- Define responsibilities and lines of communication

-- The involvement of interested stakeholders
+- Involve interested stakeholders

-How does MSP work?
+How Does MSP Work?